Tattoo Cover / Neutralizing / Corrector Makeup Wheels, 1 oz. / 28 g

 3) With a 3/8 inch angled brush, like Graftobian’s #78078 paint the upper half of the tattoo with the peach color.
 Using the very tip of the brush, feather out the edges and blend into the skin.
 Set with Graftobian’s translucent powder.

 4) Paint the bottom half of the tattoo and powder over again with setting powder.
 Top with Graftobian’s setting spray to lock in the powder.

 5) To add back realistic skin tones, use at least three colors that are present in the natural surrounding skin.
-These three shades will be a base skin tone and two others that can be stippled onto the makeup to make it more realistic.
+These three shades will be a base skin tone.
+Two others can be stippled onto the makeup to make it more realistic.
 Suzanne mixed up a skin tone base by using both wheels in the shades Extra Highlight, Soft Orange Neutral, and a small amount of Yellow Highlight.
 Stipple the color over the entire skin blanket and top with setting spray.

 6) Mix up a second skin tone.
 Suzanne used Red Neutralizer, Soft Orange Neutral, and a little bit of Yellow Highlight.
 Stipple the color over the the skin tone base layer.
 Powder down and top with setting spray.

 7) Add a bit of texture back to the surrounding skin area.
 Suzanne used a spatula to mix Deep Red Neutralizer with a small amount of Yellow Highlight on a mixing palette.
 With the angled brush and a small amount of the mixture, dip it into alcohol or astringent and mix it until there is a light wash of color.
 Using the tip of the brush, stipple some skin freckling in just a few areas to recreate the realistic skin effect.
 Powder and spray once more.